minch-yoda/DownTheMoon/README.md

 Pale Moon, Waterfox Classic, Basilisk
 -------------------

-Simply download and install .xpi file from `releases` section of this page.
+Simply download (https://github.com/minch-dev/DownTheMoon/releases/download/latest/down-the-moon.xpi) and install .xpi file.
 As with any other extension these methods should work:
 - right click .xpi file and choose `open with` -> [your browser]
 - drag and drop .xpi file into a browser window
 - at the `about:addons` page click ⚙️ -> `install from file`